 After you have submitted your online application to UBC Undergraduate Admissions, you will receive a link where you can upload additional documents.
 Use that link to upload your completed UBC Science Re-admission Supplemental Form and any additional documentation.
 The reviewers will be looking for evidence that the changes you have made would likely lead to academic success, and that you have a good understanding of the remaining degree requirements.

 Students who are required to discontinue or withdraw from UBC Science following sessional evaluation have the right to appeal the decision.
 Appeals are considered by the Faculty of Science Admissions, Adjudication and Appeals Committee in the summer.
 Appeal deadlines are included in the email you receive notifying you of the winter sessional evaluation decision.

 The Committee places high value on academic excellence, and will not be easily convinced to change the evaluation decision.
 In many cases, time away will permit you to deal with personal issues, enabling you to achieve long-term success.
 Your appeal should address how the issues that hindered your success have been addressed in a way that will prevent a recurrence.
 A simple note from a physician stating that you were ill on a certain date or dates but are now feeling better will not convince the Committee.

 Appeal decisions will come after registration opens

-The Committee will review appeals starting in early July, and decisions will not be made until after the initial registration for the next winter session.
+The Committee will review appeals starting in mid-July, and decisions will not be made until after the initial registration for the next winter session.
 This means it will be challenging, but not impossible, for you to plan your course selection should an appeal be successful.
 Please take that into consideration when deciding whether or not to appeal.